Published online Jul 24, 2022. doi: 10.5306/wjco.v13.i7.641

 Published online: July 24, 2022

-To evaluate whether continuous monitoring of NLRs during nivolumab treatment is useful for predicting the incidence and onset period of hypothyroidism.
+To evaluate whether continuous NLR monitoring during nivolumab treatment is useful for predicting the incidence and onset period of hypothyroidism.

-NLR of patients who received nivolumab treatment was measured before each administration.
-NLR at treatment initiation was compared between patients with and without hypothyroidism during the treatment period.
-Patients who developed hypothyroidism were categorized into three groups as those with NLR < 3.5, NLR 3.5 to < 5, and NLR ≥ 5 according to their maximum NLR from treatment initiation to hypothyroidism development, and the onset periods of hypothyroidism were compared.
+This retrospective study comprised patients who received nivolumab for treating all types of cancer at our hospital between January 2015 and December 2019.
+The NLRs of patients were measured before each administration, and the patients were followed up till the administration of 12 doses.
+NLR at treatment initiation was compared between patients with and without hypothyroidism.
+Patients who developed hypothyroidism were categorized into three groups: those with NLR < 3.5, 3.5 to < 5, and ≥ 5 according to their maximum NLR from treatment initiation to hypothyroidism development.
+Further, the onset periods of hypothyroidism were compared between the groups.

 Low NLR at treatment initiation increases the incidence of treatment-induced hypothyroidism.
-Moreover, its persistence may be a risk factor for the early onset of hypothyroidism.
+Furthermore, its persistence may be a risk factor for the early onset of hypothyroidism.